KQM-git/TCL/docs/evidence/characters/electro/lisa.md

 Just like Mona, Lisa can have two different normal animations depending on the distance from the target.

 **Evidence:**
-[Youtube](https://youtu.be/swYPk57M3R8): First normal string has Lisa teleporting forward to the ruin guard, second normal string has her teleporting backward.
+[Youtube](https://youtu.be/swYPk57M3R8): First normal string has Lisa teleporting forward to the Ruin Guard, second normal string has her teleporting backward.

 **Significance:**
 Combat positioning for Lisa